idekerlab/MutationProjector/README.md

-## :gear: Making predictions using the pre-trained MutationProjector
+## :package: Making predictions using the pre-trained MutationProjector
 ![Screenshot](./Figures/Figure2.jpg)

 ### :arrow_forward: (A) Predictions using the transfer-learned models